Phone-GWP-group

 The next stage is to sort the different materials.

-Firstly, any cardboard coated or waxed (i.e. for food contact) is separated and undergoes a separate, specialised recycling process.
+Firstly, any cardboard that is coated or waxed (e.g., for food contact) is separated and undergoes a separate, specialised recycling process.

-Sorting of the remaining material separates corrugated cardboard and what is known as “boxboard” – thinner material with no fluting used for items such as cereal boxes.
+Sorting the remaining material separates corrugated cardboard and what is known as “boxboard” – a thinner material without fluting used for items such as cereal boxes.

-This sorting is crucial as the different materials are ultimately used to manufacture various grades of material by the paper mills/recycler.
+This sorting is essential as the different materials are ultimately used to manufacture various grades of material by the paper mills/recyclers.

 An industrial vehicle sorting large volumes of cardboard material.